When thinking about your upcoming travels, we really hope you consider these cheapest countries to visit in mind.

 Egypt holds a special place in the hearts of curious history buffs hoping to discover the secrets of its ancient people.
 Unfortunately, the past decade has not been the prettiest for travel to Egypt.
 Political upheaval and violence deterred visitors for several years, but tourism is on the rise again.

-With its collection of temples and tombs, the legendary Nile River, befuddling deserts and delicious cuisine, Egypt should be high on any bucket list.
+With its collection of temples and tombs, the legendary Nile River, befuddling deserts, and delicious cuisine, Egypt should be high on any bucket list.

-Highlights
+Highlights in Egypt

 - Stand in awe of the gargantuan guards outside Abu Simbel